 Best overall roller skates

-Four of the experts we spoke to recommended buying skates from Moxi Skates, which is a newer brand founded by Michelle Steilen (a.k.a.
-Estro Jen) and manufactured by Riedell, one of the oldest skate producers in the United States.
-“Handmade in the USA, these leather beauties come in all colors of the rainbow,” says professional roller skater Candice Heiden, co-founder of LA Roller Girls Entertainment.
-The basic Lolly skates include a PowerDyne nylon plate, Kwik Abec-5 bearings, and soft, gummy outdoor wheels, which are better for “rough terrain, cruising, or slippery surfaces,” she explains.
-The wheels that come with these skates are designed for heavy-duty street skating and can handle ramps, cracks, and concrete, so Heiden suggests buying an extra set of wheels for indoor skating because, with two sets, these are a “great all-around skate option for beginners all the way through intermediate,” she says.
-RousHer also likes the Lolly, adding that the skate’s suede boot “feels so comfortable as soon as you put your foot into it.”
-And if you’re having a hard time choosing a color, roller-dance choreographer Morgan Weske, who also works at the Moxi Skate Shop, loves her pineapple pair.
+Six of the eight experts we spoke to recommended the Lolly skates from Moxi Skates, founded by professional skater Michelle Steilen (aka Estro Jen) and manufactured by Riedell, one of the oldest skate producers in the United States.
+“Handmade in the USA, these leather beauties come in all colors of the rainbow,” says professional roller skater and coach Candice Heiden, co-founder of LA Roller Girls Entertainment.
+The basic package includes a Powerdyne Nylon plate, Kwik Abec 5 bearings, and soft, gummy outdoor wheels, which are better for “rough terrain, cruising, or slippery surfaces,” she explains.
+Skater Lauren Perrino describes the wheels as being “like marshmallows,” adding that they “absorb shock like no other wheel I’ve skated on.”
+The wheels’ larger size gives “better stability for beginners and an overall more comfortable ride for all-day or long-distance sessions,” she adds.

 This was the second pair of skates I got after learning the basics and I can say with certainty that they are absolutely worth the money.
 I’ve gone trailskating and clocked ten miles on these babies and my feet and ankles felt completely comfortable the entire trip.
 There’s a reason you see most skaters wearing Moxi’s on their feet, and it’s not just because they look cool (though that doesn’t hurt).